holepunchto/pear-docs/cli.md

 The Pear Command Line Interface (CLI) is the entry point for developers.
 It provides access to development, deployment and production capabilities.

+Following commands are available in the Pear CLI:

 ## `pear init [dir]`

 Set up the initial files and structure for a new Pear project.

+A Pear project **must** have a `package.json` file and an entry file (`index.html`).
+The pear init command helps generate these files.

 | Flag        | Description              |
 | ----------- | ------------------------ |